Gauresh25/ProctorPlus/README.md

 # Hosted at [ProctorPlus](http://35.200.148.90:5173/)
 Hosted on Google cloud compute Virtual Machine (ubuntu + nginx) Since site hosted does not have ssl encryption you have to explicitly allow camera and mic access
-- for Chrome navigate to [this file](chrome://flags/#unsafely-treat-insecure-origin-as-secure) set value to http://35.200.148.90:5173/
+- for Chrome navigate to chrome://flags/#unsafely-treat-insecure-origin-as-secure
+   set value to http://35.200.148.90:5173/

 ## 📑 Table of Contents